arthurpicht/console/README.md

 Text colors can be specified by predefined constants or by color number or respectively by rgb-codes.

-See class `de.arthurpicht.console.message.format.Format` for more infos.
+See class [Format](src/main/java/de/arthurpicht/console/message/format/Format.java) for more infos.

 ### Verbosity levels